-- 4.6.
-Proposed Lot 1 is to contain the existing dwelling and associated sheds as well as the existing accessway.
-Proposed Lot 2 will be vacant farmland which contains some existing farm sheds. - 4.7.
+- 4.7.
+Proposed Lot 1 is to contain the existing dwelling and associated shed.
+Proposed Lot 2 will be vacant farmland which contains some existing farm sheds as well as the accessway which will service the proposed lots. - 4.8.
 As such, assessment of the proposed lots against the rules contained within 8.6.5.1 of the ODP has been undertaken below.

 ASSESSMENT OF THE PERMITTED RURAL PRODUCTION ZONE RULES: PERFORMANCE STANDARDS Plan Reference Rule Performance of Proposal 8.6.5.1.1 RESIDENTIAL INTENSITY Permitted Proposed Lot 1 will contain the single existing dwelling.
 There are no other dwellings applicable to this proposal.
-8.6.5.1.2 SUNLIGHT Permitted The existing structures on Lot 1 and Lot 2 are located over 10 metres from the new proposed boundaries such that the sunlight provisions will be adequately met.
-8.6.5.1.3 STORMWATER Permitted MANAGEMENT Proposed Lot 1 will contain the existing dwelling, sheds & metalled driveway.
+8.6.5.1.2 SUNLIGHT Permitted The existing structures are located over 10 metres from the new proposed boundaries such that the sunlight provisions will be adequately met.

+8.6.5.1.3 STORMWATER Permitted MANAGEMENT Proposed Lot 1 will contain the existing dwelling and shed.
 The total impermeable surface coverage of Lot 1 has been calculated to be 6% of the total site area which complies with the permitted threshold.
-Lot 2 will be over 43 hectares and is considered to adequately comply with the permitted threshold.
+Lot 2 will be over 82 hectares and is considered to adequately comply with the permitted threshold.
 8.6.5.1.4 SETBACK FROM Permitted.
-BOUNDARIES The existing structures within Lots 1 and 2 are set back in excess of 10 metres from the new boundaries.
+BOUNDARIES The existing structures are set back in excess of 10 metres from the new boundaries.
 8.6.5.1.5 TRANSPORTATION A full assessment has been undertaken in the table below.
 8.6.5.1.6 KEEPING OF ANIMALS Not applicable.
 8.6.5.1.7 NOISE Not applicable.
 8.6.5.1.8 BUILDING HEIGHT No new buildings sought.
 8.6.5.1.9 HELICOPTER LANDING AREA Not applicable.
 8.6.5.1.10 BUILDING COVERAGE Permitted The building coverage within Lots 1 and 2 is well within 12.5% of the total site area for the lots.
 8.6.5.1.11 SCALE OF ACTIVITIES Not applicable 8.6.5.1.12 TEMPORARY EVENTS Not applicable.

-4.8.
+4.9.
 As such, it is considered that the proposal is Permitted in terms of the rules under Section 8.6.5.1 of the Operative District Plan and no further assessment will be made as part of this application.